sandeepchin/SocialMediaAndVaping/README.md

 - Split data into training and test sets
 - Build a model and train it.
 - Test your model using test set.
-- Predict for unknown data point
+- Predict percentage of vaping for unknown data point
 - Calculate metrics for evaluation of model
-- Draw regression line - determine slope and intercept of the line
+- Draw the regression line - determine the slope and intercept of the line
 - Draw conclusions from the model
 - Calculate test statistic